-We have audited the financial statements of Mizuho Bank (Malaysia) Berhad, which comprise the statement of financial position as at 31 March 2021, and the statement of comprehensive income, statement of changes in equity and statement of cash flows of the Bank for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 40 to 134.
+We have audited the financial statements of Mizuho Bank (Malaysia) Berhad, which comprise the statement of financial position as at 31 March 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages 42 to 141.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 March 2021, and of its financial performance and cash flows for the financial year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 March 2022, and of its financial performance and its cash flows for the year then ended in accordance with Malaysian Financial Reporting Standards, International Financial Reporting Standards and the requirements of the Companies Act 2016 in Malaysia.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with approved standards on auditing in Malaysia and International Standards on Auditing.
-Our responsibilities under those standards are further described in the Auditors' responsibilities for the audit of the financial statements section of our report.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our auditors' report.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.